The Best Modern War & Cold War Games23 Nov 2020 13

 Developer: Bohemia Interactive

 Tags: 3D, Shooter, Tactical, Combined Arms, Modern War, Fictional Theatres,

-As the game that launched a thousand mods, and even a hit stand-alone game, 'vanilla' Arma isn't often talked about as much as the games/mods derived from this venerable consim.
+As the game that launched a thousand mods (including the Fortnite sensation), 'vanilla' Arma isn't often talked about as much as the games/mods derived from this venerable consim.
 And this is a shame because it is prerequisite playing for anyone with even a passing interest in contemporary warfighting.
 The base game’s campaign does an admirable job of easing the player into navigating the waters of modern war military simulation, and soon enough your commanding AFV’s, calling in mortar strikes and adroitly toggling between the game's multitude of firing positions.

 Developer: Shrapnel Games

 Tags: 2D, Various Theatres, Modern War, Cold War, WW3, Operational, Editor,